- Have a Master's degree (Master 2 in the French system) or the equivalent

-- See the list of research units (organised by research centre) : see the map of research unit/center.
-Certain INRAE centres are affiliated with campuses that have student facilities for living and studying see the site's maps.
+- See the list of research units (organised by research centre): see INRAE's research centres.
+Certain INRAE centres are affiliated with campuses that have student facilities for living and studying: see the map of the different sites.

 - See the list of research units (organised by research theme): see the directory.

-- See INRAE’s list of available PhD fellowships and potential thesis topics (with and without sources of funding): See the offers on the JOB website
+- See INRAE’s list of available PhD fellowships and potential thesis topics (with and without sources of funding): See the offers on the JOBS website

 Several different types of PhD funding exist.
 In most cases, the first step is to talk to the director of the research unit that interests you, who can clarify which of the following types of fellowship funding might be available: